Cafelat Robot Review: The Best Manual Lever Espresso Machine?

 Fortunately, the parts of the Robot that contact your espresso, the bottomless portafilter and filter basket, have very low thermal mass.
 If you add just-off-boiling water to the brewing chamber, you’ll get a perfect temperature espresso without needing to preheat anything.
 This is a significant advantage over the Flair, which requires you to preheat several components in hot water.

 An exception, however, is if you want to use the double spout rather than the bottomless portafilter, which you would do if you wanted to pull two single shots at the same time.
 The stainless steel spout attachment is sturdy and well-made, but this also means that it has significant thermal mass.
 If you plan to use it, let it soak in hot water first to avoid cooling your cup of coffee.

-Finally, a quick chat about light roasts: the Cafelat Robot espresso maker can undoubtedly do a fine job of extracting a light roast, especially given its pressure profiling capabilities.
+Finally, a quick chat about light roasts: the Cafelat Robot can undoubtedly do a fine job of extracting a light roast, especially given its pressure profiling capabilities.
 But be prepared to put in slightly more work.
 Light roasts are denser and harder to extract, so they are typically given a finer grind and brewed at a higher temperature.
 So, in this case, you probably will want to pre-heat all the Robot components.
 Additionally, be aware that the finer grind means you’ll need a bit more muscle to pull the shot.